bmehder/nejquery/nejquery_docs.md

 ### `pluck`

 **Description:**
 Returns the value of a specified property from an object.
-Alias of `getProp`.

 ```js
 export const pluck = x => obj => obj[x]